Make a claim now by calling 0800 808 9740 or

 Examples of common foot injuries include:

-Foot injuries that occur in an industrial workplace setting such as a factory are sometimes caused by a crushing accident.
+You could injure your foot almost anywhere, but there are some places, that statistically speaking, pose more of a threat than others.
+Foot injuries that occur in an industrial work setting such as a factory are sometimes caused by a crushing accident.
 A falling object could crush your foot or you could become stuck between two objects of machinery, for example.

 Slipping accidents can also happen in shopping centres or on property owned by a local authority.
 These accidents occur when adequate health and safety measures have not been undertaken.